Brand Mission: Grounding Your Work in Meaning

 Crafting a Mission Statement

-Your mission statement doesn’t need to be perfect prose.
-Just clear enough to guide you, and compelling enough to allow others to invest in it.
+Your mission statement should be clear enough to guide you, and compelling enough to allow your audience to invest in it.

 Here’s a formula to guide you: